For Children

 Take your class back to the 1800's as they learn their lesson with slate and slate pencil.
 The beginnings of school in Canada and the opportunity for education will be discussed and the students will participate in some old-time lessons as they are taught the proper etiquette for a pioneer child whilst participating in typical gender lessons.
 The three "R's" weather signs, the science of farming and more will be studied by your pioneer students

-Time 1 hour
+Time One hour

 HerStory History

-Pauline's Performances are a collection of self penned narratives of some of Canada's heroines and pioneers
+Pauline's Performances are a collection of self penned

 Marguerite LaRoche France to Canada 1542